turingschool/front-end-curriculum/lessons/module-2/intro-ui-ux-empathy-in-design.md

 [Steve Krug](https://www.sensible.com/dmmt.html)'s excellent book on usability and user testing, [Don't Make Me Think](http://www.uxbooth.com/articles/10-usability-lessons-from-steve-krugs-dont-make-me-think/) is worth reading if you're interested in making your apps more usable.
 Hint: everyone should be interested in making their apps more usable.

 No matter how empathetic and diligent you are, you can't assume you know everything about your users, or that you've closed all the gaps in your own assumptions.

-## Summary

-Good design is about making an app usable.
-Creating a usable app requires empathy and seeking out and listening to the app's end users.

-**Usability tools:**

-- User Testing
-- Empathy
-  - Personas
-  - User stories
-- Context
-  - Explicit interactions
-  - Implicit interactions
-  - Info when the user needs it
-- When you run across bad design, take a minute to analyze _what makes it bad_ and _how you can make it better_!